 I couldn’t let the whole week go by without a sweet treat!

-So please forgive me and take a cupcake instead!
+So please forgive me, and make these homemade raspberry cupcakes instead!

 Raspberry Cupcakes